simenkid/freebird-web-client-server-spec/spec.md

     ```js
     // indMsg.subsys == 'dev'
-    // indMsg.data is a number
+    // indMsg.data.id is a number
+    {
-    27
+        id: 27
+    }
     ```

 * Indication Example: 'attrChanged'

     ```js
     // indMsg.subsys == 'dev'
-    // indMsg.data is an object to inform the device attribute changes
+    // indMsg.data.attr is an object to inform the device attribute changes
     {
+        attrs: {
             description: 'Move from office to kitchen',
             location: 'kitchen'
         }
+    }

     // indMsg.subsys == 'gad'
-    // indMsg.data is an object to inform the gadget attribute changes
+    // indMsg.data.attr is an object to inform the gadget attribute changes
     {
+        attrs: {
             onOff: 0
+        }
     }
     ```